UpTheShipCreek/Project2023/Assignment_3/readme.md

 ## Usage
 ### Input Datasets
 We have again included the two datasets `input.dat` and `query.dat` with the whole project.
-Since executables for the tests are not required in this assignment the names of the input files are hardcoded in our test.
-So, if you want to run them with smaller datasets make sure you use the exact same name formatting (*for both the original datasets and the encoded ones*) and place them in the `./in/` folder.

 ### Calls
 For the encoder: